mike0001-prog/my-react-pratices/README.md

+# COMPILATION OF MY REACT PRACTICES AND PROJECTS

+EACH PRATICES IN THIS REACT APPLICATION HAS A SEPERATE PAGE FOR ITS OWN LOGIC

+# 1 TodoList App — Frontend

+a simple todolist app that portrays all the basic crud operation like update, read, delete and also implementation of searching, ordering and filtering

-# Real-Time Chat Application — Frontend
+# 2 Real-Time Chat Application — Frontend

 A modern real-time chat frontend built with React.